Father's Day is quickly approaching (June 21st, 2020), but there is still time to buy something special for your horse show dad.

-> The results - Relaxed shoulder and an open chest result in a solid upper body position and more pleasing overall appearance.
+The results - Relaxed shoulders and an open chest result in a solid upper body position and a more pleasing overall appearance.
 They also help to maintain a level, balanced posture.

-> Consult a doctor before implementing any changes in your exercise routine.
+Consult a doctor before implementing any changes in your exercise routine.

 What Does Taking Horseback Riding Lessons Teach Your Child?